 The goal is then to compute the complicated and unknown radial function ${\cal F}_{\ell_{1},\ell_{2}}^{L}(r_{1},r_{2},r_{12})$.
 These calculations are carried out variationally, and the most effective schemes employ basis functions that depend explicitly on the interparticle distance $r_{12}$, ensuring a compact and rapidly convergent description of electron correlation.
 Two major prescriptions are commonly used.
 The first one consists of expanding the radial function in powers of $r_{1}$, $r_{2}$, and $r_{12}$, as \cite{Drake2006}

 where the (typically real) exponential parameters $\alpha$ and $\beta$ can be optimized to minimize the energy of the sought state, and $a_{ijk}$ are the linear coefficients to be determined by the diagonalization procedure of the corresponding generalized eigenvalue problem.
-This basis is usually referred to as the Hylleraas basis, who originally introduced trial wavefunction in the form of expansions in powers of $s=r_{1}+r_{2}$, $t=r_{2}-r_{1}$ and $u=r_{12}$ and a similar exponential factor was proposed \cite[Eq.
-(14)]{Hylleraas1929} \cite{Hylleraas1930}.
+This basis is usually referred to as the Hylleraas basis.
+The original Hylleraas basis was introduced using trial wave functions in the form of expansions in the coordinates $s=r_{1}+r_{2}$, $t=r_{2}-r_{1}$ and $u=r_{12}$, together with a similar exponential factor \cite{Hylleraas1929,Hylleraas1930}.
 The pre-selected positive integer $m$ (last expression) truncates the radial expansions and includes all power terms satisfying $i+j+k\leq m$ (\textit{Pekeris shell}), and with a large enough $m$, convergence is achieved.
 For extra information about the basis construction, we refer to the works of Drake and coworkers \cite{Drake1994,DrakeCassarNistor2002,DRAKE2004,PetrimoulxBondyEneSatiDrake2025}.
 These works explored double and triple basis sets, where additional expansions are appended to Eq. (\ref{eq:Hylleraas}) with new sets $\{\alpha_{2},\beta_{2}\}$ and $\{\alpha_{3},\beta_{3}\}$, optimized to accelerate energy convergence.

-In the second approach, one expands the radial function as \cite{ThakkarSmith1977}\cite{FrolovSmith1995}
+In the second approach, one expands the radial function as \cite{ThakkarSmith1977,FrolovSmith1995}

-where $\alpha_{i}$, $\beta_{i}$, and $\gamma_{i}$ could be either real, or more generally, complex.
+where $\alpha_{i}$, $\beta_{i}$, and $\gamma_{i}$ may be real or, more generally, complex.
 This basis was extensively used by both Korobov \cite{Korobov2000,Korobov2025} and Frolov \cite{FrolovSmith1995,Frolov2004}.
 The absence of power expansion in the three radial variables (c.f.
 Eq. (\ref{eq:Hylleraas})) is compensated by introducing a large set of ($3N$) exponents, typically generated through a pseudo-random procedure, presented below.